-Over the last five posts we’ve briefly looked at the five components of what I’m calling the cycle of prosperity: Technology, Food Supply, Human Capital, Economic Growth and Wealth, and Trade.
+Over the last five posts, we've briefly looked at the five components of what I'm calling the cycle of prosperity: Technology, Food Supply, Human Capital, Economic Growth and Wealth, and Trade.
 I identified at least thirteen different types of impacts (arrows A through M) on creating economic prosperity.
-My intention has been to demonstrate the organic nature of an economic system.
-All parts are connected to each other.
-If nothing else, I hope of demonstrated that a singular focus one aspect like free versus fair trade, or economic aid, or improving medical care, is ineffective as a solution for creating economically prosperous societies.
+I intend to demonstrate the organic nature of an economic system.
+All parts are connected.
+If nothing else, I hope I demonstrated that a singular focus on one aspect, like free versus fair trade, economic aid, or improving medical care, is ineffective for creating economically prosperous societies.
 But the picture becomes even more complex.

-We noted earlier that every economic system presumes to things: physical resources and a society of people.
-Therefore every economic system operates within two contexts.
-The first I will call the physical environment and the second cultural environment.
-We will discuss cultural environment in the next post but first let us examine what we mean by physical environment.
+We noted earlier that every economic system presumes physical resources and a society of people.
+Therefore, every economic system operates within two contexts.
+The first I will call the physical environment, and the second is the cultural environment.
+We will discuss the cultural environment in the next post, but first, let us examine the physical environment.

-The economy is about people transforming matter, energy, and information from less useful states to more useful states.
-But people live in a particular physical context and contexts vary widely as we span the globe.
-There are a wide range of climates and terrains, with widely varying resources, that humanity has called home.
-Due to relatively limited mobility and thus limited trade, people have been compelled to live within the constraints of their physical environments.
+The economy is about people transforming matter, energy, and information from less useful forms to more useful forms.
+But people live in a particular physical context, and contexts vary widely as we span the globe.
+In the places humanity has called home, there is a wide range of climates and terrains with widely varying resources.
+People have been compelled to live within the constraints of their physical environments due to relatively limited mobility and trade.

-At the most basic level, people can not survive more than a month or so without food.
-As food growing seasons are limited to a few months in many regions of the world.
-There must be technology for both producing sufficient quantities of food and then storing adequate food supplies during non-productive periods.
-Technology can increase the levels of production per amount of input and it can improve storage.
+At the most basic level, people cannot survive more than a month or so without food.
+Food growing seasons are limited to a few months in many regions of the world.
+There must be technology for producing sufficient quantities of food and for storing adequate food supplies during non-productive periods.
+Technology can increase the levels of production per amount of input, and it can improve storage.
 But the ability to transport foodstuff across long distances and engage in trade has been essential to making some regions of the world more habitable.

-The present day United States also had many navigable waterways.
-The coastline extending from Maine all the way from down around Florida, into the Gulf of Mexico and all the way down to Brownsville, Texas, made access to these costal areas accessible.
-But despite having some interior waterways, the terrain made foliage made land transportation arduous prior to the industrial revolution.
-In 1790, the typical means of transportation from Philadelphia to the area of Pittsburgh was not across present day Pennsylvania.
-People would board a barge on in Philadelphia, sail around Florida into the Gulf, head up the Mississippi into Louisiana, and up the Ohio River to the Pittsburgh area.
+The present-day United States also has many navigable waterways.
+The coastline extending from Maine down around Florida, into the Gulf of Mexico, and down to Brownsville, Texas, made these coastal areas accessible.
+But despite having some interior waterways, the terrain and foliage made land transportation arduous before the Industrial Revolution.
+In 1790, the typical means of transportation from Philadelphia to the area of Pittsburgh was not across present-day Pennsylvania.
+People would board a barge in Philadelphia, sail around Florida into the Gulf, head up the Mississippi into Louisiana, and up the Ohio River to the Pittsburgh area.
 It was ten times cheaper than the land route.
 Without the invention of the railroad a few decades later, it is hard to imagine much expansion into the North American interior.

-Also figuring into the equation of economic development was the presence (or lack) of various resources.
-Many historians have noted the lack of a beast of burden in the Americas comparable to the ox or the horse on other continents.
+Also figuring into the economic development equation was the presence (or lack) of various resources.
+Many historians have noted the absence of a beast of burden in the Americas comparable to the ox or the horse on other continents.
 That deficiency limited agricultural developments.
-However, the introduction of several native American foodstuffs into Europe significantly improved the European food supply.
+However, introducing several Native American foodstuffs into Europe significantly improved the European food supply.

-We must also add to this discussion that while the earth certainly provides the resources for economic activity, the earth is not merely a bundle of resources for our consumption.
-The earth is also our home.
+We must also add to this discussion that while the Earth certainly provides the resources for economic activity, the Earth is not merely a bundle of resources for our consumption.
+The Earth is also our home.
 As Christians, we also believe that creation has intrinsic value because it was made by God and pronounced good by him, though it is still incomplete.
-Throughout most of human history nature has been appreciated as an untamable threat.
+Throughout most of human history, nature has been appreciated as an untamable threat.
 Far from worrying about damaging nature, human life was consumed with not being destroyed by natural events.
-The idea that we could do harm to nature on any significant scale has been a recent phenomenon that parallels the rise of industrial technology.
-Consequently, preservation and protection of the environment has emerged as in important economic consideration.
+The idea that we could harm nature on any significant scale has been a recent phenomenon that parallels the rise of industrial technology.
+Consequently, the preservation and protection of the environment have emerged as an important economic consideration.

-There is certainly much more we could say about the significance of the physical environment and more will be interjected in later posts.
-For now I merely wish to make us conscious of the impact our environmental context can have on economic life.
-What said we will turn now to turn cultural environment, which I will discuss at greater length.
+There is much more we could say about the significance of the physical environment, and more will be interjected in later posts.
+For now, I merely wish to make us conscious of our environmental context's impact on economic life.
+That said, we will turn now to turn cultural environment, which I will discuss at greater length.

 Michael, this post by Fr.
 Gregory Jensen (EO) seems to me to be quite connected to your series and your thought in general.